Skip to main content

 Scope and Contents

-This collection includes one scrapbook created by Nancy L. Cross of Angola, Indiana.
+This collection includes a scrapbook created by Nancy L. (Sutton) Moody Cross of Angola, Indiana documenting her husband Orville Haines Moody's political career, with materials ranging from 1934 to 2019.
 Within the scrapbook's first page, a photograph of James A. Moody, Orville's grandfather, and a note states, "James A. Moody, elected to the Indiana State Legislature exactly 50 years to the day before Orville.
 He won the nomination on May 8, 1934 and Orville won the nomination on May 8, 1984."

 Dates